sangyl23/Multi-Task-Learning-for-Mobility-Management/README.md

  - `BS_num` BS number.
  - `beam_num` beam number.

-## Trained model download, Data set download, and Date set generation
+## Trained model download, Test data set download, and New date set generation
-Please download trained model and eval_dataset from Tsinghua Cloud: https://cloud.tsinghua.edu.cn/d/927537f025c54ea5af3d/.
+Please download trained model and test data set from Tsinghua Cloud: https://cloud.tsinghua.edu.cn/d/927537f025c54ea5af3d/.
 Then, extract them in the corresponding `./trained_model` and `./eval_dataset` folder.

-If you want to reproduce the data set, please follow these steps:
+If you want to reproduce the new data set, please follow these steps:

 ### Outdoor 1
  1. Enter the folder `./DeepMIMO_O1_28_matlab`